Andreas001/golang-ecommerce-practice/README.md

 This project only consist of the feature
 - Creating users
 - Creating products
-- Creating an order of the products
+- Creating an order of the products with jwt token

 ## Authors